microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 10. Finish creating the VM from the **Review + create** page.
 11. This will start the deployment process and the portal will display status updates until finished.
 12. After deployment is complete and you can see &quot;Deployment Complete&quot;, you can choose &#39;Go To Resource&#39; to get access to the VM.
 From there you can access the Networking tab.
-13. In the Networking page on the left, click the [Add inbound port rule](/azure/virtual-machines/windows/nsg-quickstart-portal#create-an-inbound-security-rule) button to open up any additional ports such as 8888 (PixelStreamingPort between UE4 + SS), 9999 (if using MM), 443 (if needing Https) and any STUN/TURN server ports being used (e.g., 19302).
+13. In the Networking page on the left, click the [Add inbound port rule](/azure/virtual-machines/windows/nsg-quickstart-portal#create-an-inbound-security-rule) button to open up any additional ports such as 8888 (PixelStreamingPort between UE app + SS), 9999 (if using MM), 443 (if needing Https) and any STUN/TURN server ports being used (e.g., 19302).
 STUN/TURN servers not _required_ for most users, though some mobile or restricted networks might require these—learn more [here](#turn-and-stun-servers).
 As always, please follow your security requirements to ensure desired network safety.

 [![Open VM Ports](media/pixel-streaming/pixel-streaming-add-ports.png)](media/pixel-streaming/pixel-streaming-add-ports.png)